-The EWPN Research Network brings together payments researchers working in industry, academia, and not-for-profit organisations.
-We work together to connect, create, and collaborate on research projects and activities.
-Our goal is to improve the quality of payments research and advance our knowledge of the role of payments in society and industry.
+The EWPN Research Network brings together finance researchers working in industry, academia, and not-for-profit organisations.
+We work together to connect, create and collaborate on research projects and activities.
+Our goal is to improve the quality of financial research and advance our knowledge of the role of finance in society and industry, especially with respect to the topics of diversity generally and women specifically.

 Financial services companies innovate based on changing technologies and market needs.
 Given that technological developments are rapidly transforming financial services, it is important that we learn more about how people are changing their financial and consumption behaviours.